Everything you need to know about the Exempt Market in Canada.

 How Much Should You Invest in the Exempt Market?

-For eligible investors there are strong recommendations that you not invest more than 20% of your overall investment portfolio in the Exempt Market.
+For eligible investors there are strong recommendations that you not invest more than 10% of your overall net financial assets in the Exempt Market.

-This can vary though depending on your own circumstances and you might find that, once you understand the higher risk nature of the private markets, this percentage could be much lower, and a private investment might not be suitable at all for your portfolio.
+This allocation can vary though depending on your own experience with private investing.
+Newer investors might find that, once you understand the higher risk nature of the private markets, this percentage could be much lower, and a private investment might not be suitable at all for your portfolio.

 You may also find that, if you have many years left until retirement, these investments can be an excellent choice to fill the higher risk/(potentially) higher return portion of your portfolio.